rubyaustralia/roro/2019/10/slide_template.md

 ---

 # [fit] *Next Meetup*
-# [fit] 12 November 2019
+# [fit] <%= next_meetup_date %>
 # [fit] **_\(2nd Tuesday of the month\)_**
 # [fit] *at* Jora

 ^
-The next meetup will be on the 12 November 2019 at Jora, located at Level 2, 80 Pacific Hwy, North Sydney, 2060.
+The next meetup will be on the <%= next_meetup_date %> at Jora, located at Level 2, 80 Pacific Hwy, North Sydney, 2060.
 No need to remember that now as it will be in the details for the next meetup, but thanks to Jora for hosting our next meetup!

 ---